zleach/persona-gen/README.md

     $ pip install -r requirements.txt

-Running Tradewind
+Running Persona Gen
 ------------------------

 Now, you can run the application locally with foreman.

     $ foreman start

-Finally, once it's running you can load tradewind in your browser.
+Finally, once it's running you can load Persona Gen in your browser.

     0.0.0.0:5000
     (Stop the server by pressing ctrl-c)